mugenmelon/mugenmelon.github.io/_posts/1970-01-01-static-mesh-sockets.md

 # When to Use Them

-The most commonly referred to use case in Unreal Engine documentation & tutorials is of course *actor attachment*.
+The most commonly referred to use case in Unreal Engine documentation & tutorials is of course *attachment*.
 I.e. if we wanted to attach something to our static mesh we would use a socket.
 But that is only the tip of the iceberg.
 Games are hungry for many different kinds of transforms and sockets can do so much more!

 Let's have a look at how we can enable some powerful data-driven workflows using sockets.